NexPlayer/NexPlayer_Unity_Plugin/README.md

 <p align="center" style="border-style:solid"><a rel="noopener noreferrer"><img src="https://github.com/NexPlayer/NexPlayer_Unity_Plugin/blob/master/resources/Marshmello.gif"  width="640px" height="320px"></a>

-NexPlayer™ for Unity is a cross-platform video streaming player for Unity games and apps that supports both regular and 360 video playback on Android, iOS, Windows, macOS, Nintendo Switch™, Xbox One S/X, Xbox Series X/S, VR Headsets, UWP(Universal Windows Platform) and WebGL.
+NexPlayer™ for Unity is a cross-platform video streaming player for Unity games and apps that supports both regular and 360 video playback on Android, iOS, Windows, macOS, Nintendo Switch™, Xbox One S/X, Xbox Series X/S, VR Headsets, UWP(Universal Windows Platform) HoloLens and WebGL.
 NexPlayer's Unity video plugin is the only player supporting **Widevine DRM-protected** HLS & DASH streaming on **Android & iOS devices.**

 This repository contains the NexPlayer™ Unity video streaming player plugin features list as well as an installation guide.
 If you want to get a copy of our fully working demo, contact us at our [website](https://www.nexplayersdk.com/unity-player-sdk-demo/?utm_source=github.com&utm_medium=referral&utm_campaign=unitygithub&utm_content=20200211--unitydemocontact).